andydurette/Blood-Bank-test/README.md

  There should be 2 types of users that can log into the application: Public Users and Admin Users.

 **Requirement 1 Completion:** Success
-Depending on the email after the @example.com if it is either a public or admin account.
-If @instructors.2u.com it will be admin for this example Ed has such an account and will be able to see the difference in pages sign in with one of these accounts.
-That said I didn't implement checking if an account was an admin account or not when implementing queries as it would have taken more and required a more finished front end.
+Depending on the email after the @example.com if it is either a public or admin account in this case I set it to falsecompany.com.

 **Requirement 2**
 As any User I should be able to log into my account with an email address and password that will have my account specific information.